encryptid/cms-esque/README.md

 Create a menu app.
 You should be able to add items and view the menu. **Your application should include two different 'views'** (not actual html files, but different DOMs being displayed).
 You don't need to worry about styling.

-[x] You should have a pair of links at the top of your page that allow you to navigate between the views (see hint below).
+[ x ] You should have a pair of links at the top of your page that allow you to navigate between the views (see hint below).

-[x] The first view should allow users to **add new foods**.
+[ x ] The first view should allow users to **add new foods**.
 Foods should have at least a name, a description, and a price.

-[x] The second view should allow users to **view the whole menu**.
+[ x ] The second view should allow users to **view the whole menu**.
 You should display all foods as well as their name, description, and price.
 Add a text box at the top of the menu view and filter down the list of foods to those that include the search string in the name.

-[x] You should have a main `app.js` and at least one other JS file.
+[ x ] You should have a main `app.js` and at least one other JS file.
 I'd suggest making a separate one to include

 ## Approaching this